-In this article, we will be talking about some of the most famous zoos in Lincolnshire that are both fun and exciting.
+In this article, we will discuss some of Lincolnshire’s most famous zoos that are both fun and exciting.

 1. About Lincolnshire

-Some major attractions of Lincolnshire are Belton House, Boston Stump, St. James’ Church, Gainsborough Old Hall, Lincoln Cathedral, The Ropewalk and many others.
+Some major attractions in Lincolnshire are Belton House, Boston Stump, St. James’ Church, Gainsborough Old Hall, Lincoln Cathedral, The Ropewalk, and many others.

-There are many natural coasts and landscapes in Lincolnshire to visit.
-For example, North Sea Observatory, Gibraltar Point Nature Reserve, Chapel Point, Spa Trail, Woodhall Spa Goods, Sandilands Beach, Whisby Nature Park, and others.
+There are many natural coasts and landscapes in Lincolnshire to visit—for example, Gibraltar Point Nature Reserve, Chapel Point, Sandilands Beach, and others.
 The nearest mountains are in Derbyshire.

 Wolds Top is the highest point in Lincolnshire.
 Its geography makes it a quintessential place for tourists to visit this place.